How to appeal against a civil means assessment that you or your client disagree with.

 If a certificate has been revoked and the assessment is adjusted, the reviewer will also consider whether the certificate should remain revoked.

 Where the certificate remains revoked, the reviewer will provide reasons to the client/solicitor.
 You will then have the option of appealing the revocation to an adjudicator where a right of appeal exists.
-If no right of appeal exists, you’ll be informed of this.
+If no right of appeal exists, you will be informed of this.